defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 This means:
 - The source tx does **not** include gas for the destination.
 - If the destination chain is congested, it’s up to the relayer (or node operator) to decide when or whether to relay the message.
-- In production, relayers may be incentivized or subsidized.
-Protocols can also run their own relayers to guarantee liveness.
+- In production, relayers may be incentivized or subsidised.
+Protocols can also run their relayers to guarantee liveness.

 Users should be aware that the relay may be delayed or dropped if destination gas costs are abnormally high.